zetawars/MiniORM/README.md

-    	// dynamically returned lists are still in progress. right now it uses a List<Dictionary<string,string>> for getting data without classes
+    	// dynamically returned lists are still in progress.
 	//This is for getting dynamically created objects. public dynamic GetList()
 	{